EndPointCorp/end-point-blog/2023/01/migration-tips-and-tricks/migration_tips.md

 **Design the migration as a sequence of processes**.
-That is, first you might import one type of record, next another type of record that depends on the previous one, followed by several further steps importing a third source, clean it, map values from the legacy system to the new system, validate the results, and create records in the destination database.
+That is, first you might import one type of record, next another type of record that depends on the previous one, followed by several further steps to import data from a third source, clean it, map values from the legacy system to the new system, validate the results, and create records in the destination database.
 Of course the steps will vary from project to project, but the point is your migration will probably include several steps which need to be run in a specific order, so plan your development conventions accordingly.
-At End Point, we often like to **put each step in a SQL file, and name each file beginning with a number**, so you can run each script in order sorted by filename, and achieve the right result.
+At End Point, we often like to **put each step in a SQL file, and name each file beginning with a number**, so you can run each script in order sorted by filename, and achieve the correct result.
 We might have files called `01_import_products.sql`, `02_import_customers.sql`, and `03_import_order_history.sql`.

 It's also common to implement each step one at a time, and to need to run each step several times as it's being developed.
 We find it very helpful to **wrap each step in a transaction**.
 Often that means each SQL file begins with a `BEGIN;` statement, and ends with `COMMIT;`.
 Often I'll leave out the `COMMIT` until I'm finished working on a file.
-That way to work on the code I can open a database session and run the migration script I'm working on, and it will leave me inside the open transaction where I can inspect the results of my work.
+That way to work on the code I can open a database session and run the migration script I'm working on, and when it completes, it will leave me inside the open transaction where I can inspect the results of my work.
 I make changes to the script, roll back the transaction, and run the script again, for as many iterations as it takes.
-I only add a `COMMIT` when I've tested the rest of the file and think it's ready for the next step in testing.
+I only add a `COMMIT` when I've tested the whole file and think it's ready for the next step in testing.

 I mentioned above that the customer may want to use this opportunity to clean their data.
 You should want this, too. **Make sure the data you're feeding your